cshelton/pyminfunc/README.md

 ```

 The options are supplied as a dictionary, as opposed to a structure (this is the
-only real change in the interface.
+only real change in the interface).
 For full set of options, see Mark Schmidt's code at the moment.

 ## Bugs